Feature

 Published on 14 February 2024

 What's the difference between a lecture and a tutorial?
+What is a seminar?
 We look at some of the ways you'll learn and study at university.

 On this page

 One of the biggest differences between school and university is how you learn and study.
-Things like lectures and seminars probably weren't part of your school experience and might sound a bit daunting.
+You probably didn't have lectures and seminars in school.
+They might sound a bit daunting.
 But there's no need to worry.
 Most students have concerns when they start university.

-In this article, we explain some of the ways you'll learn and interact with academics and your fellow students.
+In this article, we explain some of the ways you'll learn at university.

 School versus university study

-When you get there, one of things you'll notice is that university learning is more self-directed than school.
+One of the first things you'll notice is that university learning is more self-directed than school.
 This means that you have more control over when and where you study.

 You'll have the opportunity to explore the parts of a subject that interest you, and more time for independent research.
 Depending on your subject, this might mean you spend some of your time in the library, lab, or studio.

 Regardless of what you study, you will have more freedom around how you spend your time compared to school.
-With this comes the need to be self-motivated and make sure that you're completing all your work before the deadlines.
+You'll need to be self-motivated to meet the deadlines.

 Lectures